-In figure 7 we show the extraction of the surface of the left ventricle from the 3D ultrasound image shown in figure 1.
-For this ultrasound image of size $256 \times 256 \times 256$ we used a personal computer with a 1.4Ghz processor and 512 Mb of RAM.
+In Figure 7 we show the extraction of the surface of the left ventricle from the 3D ultrasound image shown in Figure 1.
+For this ultrasound image of size $256 \times 256 \times 256$ we used a personal computer with a 1.4 GHz processor and 512 Mb of RAM.
 The segmentation was obtained in less than 15 seconds.

-5 Conclusion
+5. Conclusion

 In this paper we have presented a method that generalizes globally minimal paths for curve segmentation in 2D to surface segmentation in 3D.
-Our model is initialized by two user-supplied curves which we maximally exploit, partly by the fact that the surface we generate is constrained to contain them.
+Our model is initialized by two user-supplied curves that we maximally exploit, partly by the fact that the surface we generate is constrained to contain them.
 We have developed a novel implicit approach that, through a linear partial differential equation, exploits the solution to the Eikonal equation and generates a function whose zero level set contains all the globally minimal paths between the constraining curves.
 Hence, our approach is not prone to local minima traps as are other active surface approaches.

-Figure 7: Left ventricle segmentation : on the left, some level sets of our solution Ψ on a plane. middle shows the intersection of the zero level set of Ψ with a slice of the image and on the right a volume representation of $\Psi^{-1}(\{0\})$.
+Figure 7.
+Left ventricle segmentation: (a) some level sets of our solution Ψ on a plane, (b) the intersection of the zero level set of Ψ with a slice of the image and (c) a volume representation of $\Psi^{-1}(\{0\})$.